Ian-Sinclair/Robotics-Frontier_Exploration/README.md

 The majority of the work here is done in auto_exploration.py

 To detect and segment frontiers:

-    - Procedure :
+## Procedure

 1) Subscribes to /map topic and takes an occupancy grid object

     - when something is published on the /map topic an internal cache is updated

 2) Detects the location of known obstacles and increases their
     size based on the cspace of the robot (discovered a priori).
     - This is done to prevent the algorithm from finding frontiers that
         are to close to walls for the robot to explore.

     - Increasing the wall size is done with a standard morphological algorithm, dilation. (in util.py)

 3) Detect frontier regions with edge detection
     - This is done with standard edge detection filtering
-                            where an adjustable kernel is convoluted against
-                            the occupancy grid to detect locations where known
+        where an adjustable kernel is convoluted against the occupancy grid to detect locations where known
         unoccupied tiles (0) meets known space (-1).
         Walls are excluded as edges.

 4) Remove false regions and simplify frontiers topology

     - the edge detection method may mis-classify sensor errors as a new frontier.
-                            This is a case where a small unknown region is completely surrounded by
-                            known unoccupied space.
+      This is a case where a small unknown region is completely surrounded by known unoccupied space.
 And seems to be most commonly caused by gaps in the
       lidar sensors on the robot.
 (So something should be visible but isn't, and will
       likely become visible on the next time step.)

     - To remove these regions, each frontier is eroded based on the amount of known space
       that surrounds it.
 (If a region is next to a large block of unknown space it will not be
       eroded.
-However, if a frontier is surrounded by known space, the size of its topology will
-                                be reduced and in the event of a false frontier, be eroded into nothingness.)
+However, if a frontier is surrounded by known space, the size of its topology will be reduced and in the event of a false frontier, be eroded into nothingness.)

     - After eroding, all remaining frontiers are dilated, (or have their area increased) to both fill holes
       and join frontier candidates that are extremely close but not connected.
 This is done to prevent
       over classification of frontier regions during connected component analysis.

-        5 ) Frontier segmentation
+5) Frontier segmentation

     - Here the list of all candidate frontier points are segmented into distinct clusters.

     - Features of a good segmentation can include, a continuous topological region,
       (or at least semi-continuous with small jumps.) distance from walls or in general
       are reachable by the robot.

-                        - Here connected component analysis is used to segment each frontier as semi-continuous
+    - Here connected component analysis is used to segment each frontier as semi-continuous topological regions.

-                            topological regions.
-                                By semi-continuous we mean that the region is either fully connected or any gaps between
-                                components are 'small'.
+    - By semi-continuous we mean that the region is either fully connected or any gaps between components are 'small'.
       This is done by running breadth first search (BFS) sequentially on each frontier point
       candidate and connecting the visited points.
       Successors in the BFS for each point are found by the neighbors of that point on a grid.
       Neighbors are determined by overlaying an (n X n) kernel.

-Then to rank frontier segments,
+## Then to rank frontier segments

 - The expected utility of a centroid is an approximation of how quickly
       the entire map can be explored if that centroid is discovered next.

-        - Here we calculate the utility of a centroid (i,j) by the expected map
-            entropy around (i,j) over the sum of the 'safest' path from the robot
-            to the centroid.
+- Here we calculate the utility of a centroid (i,j) by the expected map entropy around (i,j) over the sum of the 'safest' path from the robot to the centroid.

               U(i,j) = H(i,j)/d(i,j)

 - This rewards exploring paths with high entropy (uncertainty) but discourages
       exploration to points that are either far away to challenging for the robot
       to reach.

 - Distance is calculated using expanding wavefront algorithm from the robot to each
-            centroid where the magnitude of the gradient between points corresponds to the
-            points distance from walls.
+      centroid where the magnitude of the gradient between points corresponds to the points distance from walls.

   - expanding wavefront returns a dictionary of paths for each centroid where each
           path contains both the sum of weights along that path and the indices within the path.

 - Map entropy of a frontier, F, is found using random sampling in monte carlo simulation

   - Define a fixed 2D region, R, to sample the map.

   - For frontier F, randomly select v points as anchors

   - For each anchor v_i, fix origin of region R at v_i

   - randomly sample map points, w_j within region R centered at v_i

   - Sum and normalize the entropy for each random sample for each v_i.

 After the centroids are ranked their habitability is determine and position adjusted accordingly.